thathva/pricealert/README.md

 cancel my BTC alert
 ```

-## Assumptions & Future Work
+## Future Work

 The following were out of scope for this prototype but are the natural next steps:

 **Rate limiting on alert creation** - a user can create unlimited alerts via SMS.
 A per-phone token bucket (e.g. 5 alerts/hour) would prevent abuse.

-**Webhook payload validation** - inbound Linq payloads are currently validated with `.get()` chaining.
-A Pydantic model would make the contract explicit and fail fast on unexpected shapes.

-**Input validation on LLM outputs** - Claude's tool call outputs (asset name, direction, threshold) are trusted as-is.
-A validation layer before database writes would catch any malformed LLM responses.
+**Sender error handling** - HTTP 4xx responses (bad request, auth failure, not found) are dead-lettered immediately rather than retried, since they will never succeed.
+Only 5xx and network errors are retried with backoff.

 **WebSocket back-pressure** - if a client's event queue fills up (maxsize=100), events are dropped.
 For a production system, the queue should drain old events or disconnect the slow client explicitly rather than silently losing data.

 **Database retention** - alerts and trigger history grow unbounded.
 A background job pruning records older than N days would be needed at scale.

 **Real price feed** - the sine wave poller is a stand-in for a push-based price feed.
-In production, prices would come from an exchange WebSocket stream (e.g. Binance `!miniTicker@arr`, which publishes all spot prices every second) rather than a 30-second timer.
-The swap requires no architectural changes: replace the `_run_poller` loop in `main.py` with a WebSocket client coroutine, and replace `_simulate()` with a parser for the exchange message format.
-Threshold evaluation and dashboard broadcasting are untouched since both paths bottom out in `poller._publish()`.
+In production, prices would come from an exchange WebSocket stream rather than a 30-second timer.

 **Tests** - the message queue state machine (queued → sending → delivered/failed → dead_letter) and threshold evaluation logic in the poller are the highest-value targets for unit tests.

-**React error boundary** - a single component exception currently crashes the entire dashboard.
-An `ErrorBoundary` wrapper would isolate failures.
+**React error boundary** - an `ErrorBoundary` wrapper isolates component failures so a single exception doesn't crash the entire dashboard.